ESMValGroup/ESMValTool-website/resources.md

 # Community Tutorials

-Beside the [Official ESMValTool Tutorial](https://tutorial.esmvaltool.org/), many tutorials made by the community exist, often tailored for specific projects or topics.
+In addition to the [official ESMValTool Tutorial](https://tutorial.esmvaltool.org/), many other tutorials or lectures created by the community are available, often tailored to specific projects or topics.
 A list of past training events can be found [here](https://github.com/ESMValGroup/Community/tree/main?tab=readme-ov-file#training-events).
-Have you held a tutorial and would like to share the files or videos on the website?
-Let us know.
+Have you given a tutorial and are interested in sharing the files or videos on the ESMValTool website?
+Then please contact us.

 | :-----------------: | :-------------------: | :----------------------|